mfoemmel/fig/README.md

     -?, -h, --help                   display this help text -v, --version                    print Fig version
-        --                           end of Fig options; anything after this is used as a command to run --command-extra-argv         end of Fig options; anything after this is appended to the end of a "command" statement in a "config" block.
+        --                           end of Fig options; anything after this is used as a command to run --command-extra-args         end of Fig options; anything after this is appended to the end of a "command" statement in a "config" block.

 Some of these options may also be expressed as statements in a package.fig